denizekinunsal/denizekinunsal/README.md

 # Hi there!
 I'm Deniz Ekin Ünsal 🌸

 ## 👩‍💻 About Me
-I'm a Computer Programming graduate from Celal Bayar University, passionate about software development.
-I've been working on various web and mobile development projects to improve my skills and create user-friendly applications. ✨
+I'm currently studying Management Information Systems at Alparslan Türkeş Science and Technology University.
+I've developed a game using Python and I'm passionate about expanding my programming knowledge and creating user-friendly applications. ✨ As a beginner in the software development world, I'm excited to learn new technologies and improve my skills! 🌟

 ### 🎀 Current Focus
 - 🌟 Working on Python project